Wilfred/one_man_wiki/README.md

 * When viewing, press <Enter> to start editing.
 * When editing, press <Tab><Enter> to save.
-* When editing, press <Escape> to discard edits and go back to viewing.
+* When editing, press <Escape> to go back to viewing (when no changes have been made).

 TODO: set a maximum number of lines of code, suckless.org style.